-- Completion of a baccalaureate degree with a satisfactory grade point average. - 18 hours of undergraduate psychology including three hours of statistics. - Satisfactory scores on the general portion of the GRE. - A personal interview with faculty and students. - A personal statement. - Three letters of recommendation from professionals familiar with the applicant's potential for graduate education including at least two from their academic institution. - Transcripts from all undergraduate and graduate programs attended.
+- Completion of a baccalaureate degree with a satisfactory grade point average. - 18 hours of undergraduate psychology including three hours of statistics. - Satisfactory scores on the general portion of the GRE. - A personal interview with faculty and students. - A personal statement. - A current professional curriculum vitae.

+Three letters of recommendation from professionals familiar with the applicant's potential for graduate education including at least two from their academic institution.

+Transcripts from all undergraduate and graduate programs attended.